nourshaker-msft/ag-ui-agentfw/PROJECT_SUMMARY.md

 ## 🎊 You're All Set!

-Run `./setup.sh` to install dependencies, then `./start.sh` to launch the app.
+Run `./setup.sh` to install dependencies, then launch the app as described in [Quickstart guide](QUICKSTART.md).

 Happy building! 🚀